-My easy homemade biscuits recipe (Southern style, of course!) is simple and quick to put together, and it's gotten rave reviews all over!
-I think you'll find them simple, fluffy, and delicious!
+My easy homemade biscuits recipe was handed down to me by my mom, a fabulous Southern cook, and is simple and quick to put together.
+It's gotten rave reviews all over, and I think you too will find this Southern biscuit recipe to be outrageously fluffy, flaky, and delicious!

-These biscuits are also perfect with chili or soup or as your go-to easy side bread for regular or special meals.
+These biscuits are also perfect with my Southern Homemade Chili, my Ham and Bean Crockpot Soup, my Southern Black Eyed Peas with collards, or as your go-to easy side bread for regular or special meals.

 Crisp and flaky on the outside, soft and tender on the inside - can't you just taste them now!